learnk8s/learnk8s.io/_blog/smaller-docker-images/index.md

 - [Kubernetes Chaos Engineering: Lessons Learned — Part 1](https://learnk8s.io/blog/kubernetes-chaos-engineering-lessons-learned) what happens when things go wrong in Kubernetes?

 ## Become an expert at deploying and scaling applications in Kubernetes

+Dealing with one container at the time is easy, but what happens when you have thousands of containers to build, deploy and monitor?

+Kubernetes is the de facto container orchestrator and helps you to manage Docker containers with ease.

 Get a head start with our hands-on courses and learn how to master scalability in the cloud.